ramsayl/genomefocus/README.md

  ```
  perl pipeline.pl config log >log 2>log
  ```
  run mpileup on the population and create MSTMap input files.
 Some inferring of missing data is done here in the map prepping scripts as well as binning of 100% identical markers.
 Parameters on vcftools filtering may need to be adjusted depending on data quality.
+The mapprepper.pl script runs a set of default filtering criteria and creates input for MSTMap.
+Filtering may be necessary to adjust; at this step we are looking for a maximal set of markers to assign chromosome only, so some suboptimal markers might be included at your own discretion.

  Sample:
  ```